yihan-shi/2020HackDuke/README.md

 # 2020HackDuke
-Tan interactive website on which people can learn about the concept and benefits of mindful eating and choose the ways of their own to practice mindful eating
+An interactive website on which people can learn about the concept and benefits of mindful eating and choose the ways of their own to practice mindful eating